Psychological Barriers in Communication

 Carpool with Confidence

 Having positive self-esteem allows us to believe in our ideas and express them freely without hesitation.
-Tune out negative internal chatter which suggests you wouldn’t be understood—make ‘confidence’ your co-passenger.
+Tune out negative internal chatter that suggests you wouldn’t be understood—make ‘confidence’ your co-passenger.

 Breaking away from these psychological barriers is not an overnight journey—it needs patience,